-Public Fumes As Donald Trump’s Mar-A-Lago Trips Cost More Than Meals On Wheels
+Public Fumes As Donald Trump’s Mar A Lago Trips Cost More Than Meals On Wheels

-In a budget titled “America First: Blueprint To Make America Great Again,But,” Donald Trump proposed gutting funding to programs that reduce homelessness and feed the elderly and children.
+In a budget titled “America First: Blueprint To Make America Great Again” Donald Trump proposed gutting funding to programs that reduce homelessness and feed the elderly and children.
 Donald Trump then booked his Mar-a-Lago trip for this weekend, a trip that would cost taxpayers millions federally, and hundreds of thousands municipally, per visit, in Palm Beach.
 The public is not happy.

 Meanwhile, an old Vanity Fair photo shoot of Melania Trump eating “diamond pasta” and drinking “diamond smoothies” is making the rounds in light of increased costs to American taxpayers by the Trump family.